Boundless CLI

 Example:

-boundless-cli request submit-offer offer.yaml --elf guest.wasm \
+boundless request submit-offer offer.yaml --program guest.wasm \

 --input-file data.bin --journal-prefix "ABCDEF" --wait